 It is advisable to provide the materials for maintaining your garden even if the property is unfurnished

 Smoke alarms have to be installed in any new building or conversion.
-We would strongly recommend that you install at least one alarm per floor of your property, regardless of age.
+New regulations came in to force on 1st October 2015, stipulating that at least one smoke alarm is installed on each floor of your property, regardless of age.
 We also recommend that you install a carbon monoxide detector if there is a gas supply in to the property.

 Income Tax is payable on all letting income received by a landlord whether they are residing in the UK or abroad.
 The introduction of self-assessment under the Finance Act 1995, means that landlords must complete a Tax Return form declaring their rental income for the tax period and it is the Landlords responsibility to inform Her Majesty's Revenue and Customs (HMRC) accordingly.
 Visit www.hmrc.gov.uk or call the HMRC hotline on 08459 000 404 for more information.

 As part of the Housing Act 2004 the Government has introduced tenancy deposit protection for all assured shorthold tenancies (ASTs) in England and Wales where a deposit is taken.
 The legislation aims to ensure that tenants who have paid a deposit to a landlord or letting agent and are entitled to receive all or part of it back at the end of that tenancy, actually do so.
 At the beginning of a new tenancy agreement, the tenant pays their deposit to their landlord or agent.
 The landlord or agent must then ensure it is protected.
 Home Minders use the Government backed scheme called "The Tenancy Deposit Scheme".
 More information can be found at: www.tds.gb.com